Okta (NASDAQ:OKTA) Upgraded by Zacks Investment Research to Hold

-Okta (NASDAQ:OKTA – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued on Wednesday, Zacks.com reports.
+Okta (NASDAQ:OKTA – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued on Tuesday, Zacks.com reports.

 According to Zacks, “Okta, Inc. is a provider of identity for the enterprise.
 The Company’s product consists of Okta information technology Products and Okta for Developers.
 Okta IT Products include Single Sign-On, Mobility Management, Adaptive Multi-Factor Authentication, Lifecycle Management and Universal Directory.
 Okta for Developers include Complete Authentication, User Management, Application Programming Interface Access Management and Developer Tools.
 Okta, Inc. is based in SAN FRANCISCO, United States. “

-OKTA has been the topic of a number of other reports.
-DA Davidson dropped their price objective on shares of Okta from $250.00 to $225.00 in a report on Thursday, March 3rd.
-JPMorgan Chase & Co. decreased their target price on shares of Okta from $230.00 to $197.00 and set a “neutral” rating for the company in a research report on Thursday, March 3rd.
-JMP Securities raised shares of Okta from a “market perform” rating to an “outperform” rating and set a $260.00 price objective for the company in a research report on Tuesday, February 22nd.
-Canaccord Genuity Group decreased their price objective on shares of Okta from $320.00 to $215.00 and set a “buy” rating for the company in a research report on Tuesday, February 22nd.
-Finally, Wolfe Research decreased their price objective on shares of Okta from $260.00 to $225.00 and set an “outperform” rating for the company in a research report on Thursday, March 3rd.
-Eight equities research analysts have rated the stock with a hold rating and twenty-one have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $231.63.
+Several other equities analysts have also issued reports on OKTA.
+KeyCorp lowered their price target on Okta from $225.00 to $190.00 and set an “overweight” rating for the company in a research report on Tuesday, April 5th.
+BTIG Research lowered their price target on Okta from $273.00 to $216.00 in a research report on Sunday, April 3rd.
+BMO Capital Markets lowered their price target on Okta from $270.00 to $215.00 and set an “outperform” rating for the company in a research report on Thursday, March 3rd.
+Wolfe Research lowered their price target on Okta from $260.00 to $225.00 and set an “outperform” rating for the company in a research report on Thursday, March 3rd.
+Finally, DA Davidson reduced their price objective on Okta from $250.00 to $225.00 in a report on Thursday, March 3rd.
+Eight research analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the stock.
+According to data from MarketBeat, the stock has an average rating of “Buy” and an average price target of $231.63.

-Okta (NASDAQ:OKTA – Get Rating) last posted its earnings results on Wednesday, March 2nd.
-The company reported ($0.18) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.24) by $0.06.
-Okta had a negative net margin of 65.25% and a negative return on equity of 13.61%.
-During the same period last year, the firm earned ($0.37) EPS.
-Sell-side analysts expect that Okta will post -5.35 EPS for the current fiscal year.
+Okta (NASDAQ:OKTA – Get Rating) last posted its quarterly earnings results on Wednesday, March 2nd.
+The company reported ($0.18) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.24) by $0.06.
+Okta had a negative return on equity of 13.61% and a negative net margin of 65.25%.
+During the same period last year, the firm posted ($0.37) earnings per share.
+Analysts predict that Okta will post -5.36 earnings per share for the current year.

-In related news, CFO Brett Tighe sold 2,858 shares of the stock in a transaction that occurred on Wednesday, March 16th.
-The shares were sold at an average price of $152.92, for a total value of $437,045.36.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, General Counsel Jonathan T. Runyan sold 2,010 shares of the stock in a transaction that occurred on Wednesday, March 16th.
-The stock was sold at an average price of $152.92, for a total transaction of $307,369.20.
+In other news, insider Ledger Susan St. sold 5,879 shares of Okta stock in a transaction dated Wednesday, March 16th.
+The stock was sold at an average price of $152.92, for a total transaction of $899,016.68.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO Todd Mckinnon sold 7,655 shares of the business’s stock in a transaction that occurred on Wednesday, March 16th.
+The stock was sold at an average price of $152.92, for a total value of $1,170,602.60.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 19,437 shares of company stock worth $2,972,306 in the last 90 days.
-Company insiders own 9.60% of the company’s stock.
+Over the last ninety days, insiders have sold 19,437 shares of company stock worth $2,972,306.
+Insiders own 9.60% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Alliancebernstein L.P. increased its holdings in Okta by 20.1% in the 3rd quarter.
-Alliancebernstein L.P. now owns 198,721 shares of the company’s stock worth $47,164,000 after acquiring an additional 33,306 shares in the last quarter.
-Frontier Capital Management Co.
-LLC grew its holdings in Okta by 3.7% during the 4th quarter.
-Frontier Capital Management Co.
-LLC now owns 370,859 shares of the company’s stock valued at $83,135,000 after buying an additional 13,309 shares in the last quarter.
-Advisor Group Holdings Inc. grew its holdings in Okta by 6.2% during the 4th quarter.
-Advisor Group Holdings Inc. now owns 54,677 shares of the company’s stock valued at $12,250,000 after buying an additional 3,195 shares in the last quarter.
-Jeneq Management LP purchased a new stake in Okta during the 3rd quarter valued at approximately $33,441,000.
-Finally, Geneos Wealth Management Inc. grew its holdings in Okta by 60.9% during the 3rd quarter.
-Geneos Wealth Management Inc. now owns 6,647 shares of the company’s stock valued at $1,582,000 after buying an additional 2,516 shares in the last quarter.
-73.03% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of OKTA.
+Global Trust Asset Management LLC purchased a new position in Okta in the 4th quarter worth approximately $30,000.
+Glassman Wealth Services lifted its holdings in Okta by 129.2% in the 3rd quarter.
+Glassman Wealth Services now owns 149 shares of the company’s stock worth $35,000 after purchasing an additional 84 shares in the last quarter.
+KB Financial Partners LLC purchased a new position in Okta in the 4th quarter worth approximately $42,000.
+Aquire Wealth Advisors LLC purchased a new stake in shares of Okta during the 4th quarter worth approximately $45,000.
+Finally, Richelieu Gestion PLC purchased a new stake in shares of Okta during the 1st quarter worth approximately $51,000.
+73.03% of the stock is currently owned by institutional investors.

 About Okta (Get Rating)